adamwathieu-bit/ImageCropAndColor/README.md

 ### ImageCropAndColor

 ###### This mini library detects circles in images using Circle Hough Transform (CHT), crops them out, and saves them.
+It also reports ratio of a specified color range to the absolute color range along specified color channel.

-Made in part to assist with a research project Henri Wathieu is working on at Tulane University.
+###### Made in part to assist with a research project Henri Wathieu is working on at Tulane University.

 Dependencies (with pip installation commands):